Boys Do Cry (Family Guy)

 "Boys Do Cry" is the 15th episode of the fifth season of the American animated sitcom Family Guy.
 It originally aired on the Fox network in the United States on April 29, 2007.
 The episode follows the Griffin family after Lois gets a job as an organist at the local church, and she insists that the rest of the family go to church with her.
-This eventually leads to Stewie drinking and throwing up the host during a sermon, which causes a mob to form around the Griffin household.
+This eventually leads to Stewie drinking and throwing up during a sermon, which causes a mob to form around the Griffin household.
 In an attempt to prevent the town from supposedly exorcising the devil out of Stewie, the family escape and seek refuge in Texas.

-It was written by series regular Cherry Chevapravatdumrong and directed by Brian Iles.
+The episode was written by series regular Cherry Chevapravatdumrong and directed by Brian Iles.
 The episode received generally mixed reviews from critics for its storyline and many cultural references.
 According to Nielsen ratings, it was viewed in 8.13 million homes in its original airing.
 The episode featured guest performances by Drew Barrymore, Bill Engvall, Gilbert Gottfried and Camilla Stull, along with several recurring guest voice actors for the series.
 "Boys Do Cry" was released on DVD along with four other episodes from the season on October 21, 2008.